Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

     %% end
 ```

-Considerations :
+* User logs in via the application, which redirects to Auth0 (/authorize).
+* Auth0 presents the Universal Login Page.
+* User initiates password reset from the profile page by clicking "Forgot Password?".
+* (Optional) The application prompts the user to enter their email, which is then submitted.
+* Application sends a password reset request to the Auth0 Authentication API (/dbconnections/change_password).
+* Auth0 delivers a password reset email containing a magic link.
+* Application confirms email dispatch to the user.
+* User clicks the password reset link, which redirects to the Universal Login Change Password Page.
+* Auth0 validates the password reset magic link.
+* (If MFA is enforced), Auth0 prompts for an MFA challenge, and the user completes it.
+* Auth0 presents the password reset form, where the user enters and confirms a new password.
+* User submits the new password, and Auth0 updates it in the system.
+* Auth0 displays a confirmation screen with a button to return to the application login page.
+* User navigates back to the application login page.
+* Application redirects back to Auth0’s Universal Login Page.
+* User can now log in using their new password.

+**Considerations:**
-* Similar to Option 1 but triggers the password reset flow from the application
+* Functions similarly to Option 1, but initiates the password reset flow directly from the application.
-* Does not require user to remember the current password
+* Eliminates the need for the user to remember or enter their current password.

 ### Option 3: Self Service Password Reset Flow via Management API (Directly set the new password )

->Add a form in the profile page, which includes the new password field.
-Directly set the new password via Management API without sending a password reset email.
-Optionally, sent an email after the password change via an action Post Change Password Trigger
+Integrate a password reset form within the profile page, allowing users to directly enter a new password.
+Use the Auth0 Management API to update the password without requiring a password reset email.
+Optionally, trigger a password change confirmation email using a Post Change Password Action to notify the user after a successful update.

 ```mermaid
 sequenceDiagram